cyclus/cyclus.github.com/source/user/sim_schema.rst

 Flat Schema
 -----------
 The flat schema is an option schema for advanced users.
-It 'flattens' the Region, Institution, and Facility heirarchy.
-This make it easeir to model collections of facilities in cases where regional and institutional effects are not of primary interest.
+It 'flattens' the Region, Institution, and Facility hierarchy.
+This make it easier to model collections of facilities in cases where regional and institutional effects are not of primary interest.
 You can print this from the command line with the combination of the ``--schema`` and ``--flat-schema`` options: